-It wasn’t intentional that Clueless would capture the essence of the ’90s.
+It wasn’t intentional that Clueless captured the essence of the ’90s.
 After all, it’s supposed to be a superficial satire, but with the grungy skateboarders, pop soundtrack, and growing digital connections, Clueless is anything other than its title.

 Amy Heckerling’s script is “in,” or rather it was back in 1995.
 Replete with slang, catchphrases, and ludicrously absurd fashion, in between the smarmy comedy lies the innocence of those teenage years.
 Alicia Silverstone’s character is nothing short of an insufferable teenager, yet an unknowing know-it-all that somehow scores charm points.
 She’s the heart of an indirect teen film, one that doesn’t pander, just connects to the core audience.

-In many ways, Clueless exemplifies the PG-13 rating, skirting the adult overtones with booze and a scattered pot joke, innocent enough to avoid the watchful ire of those flirting the conservative line.
+In many ways, Clueless exemplifies the PG-13 rating, skirting adult overtones with booze and a scattered pot joke, innocent enough to avoid the watchful ire of those flirting the conservative line.
 It’s perky, with a staunch sense of self-awareness that elevates the dialogue and visuals over reality.
-This is 1995 in the parallel universe one over to the right of where we are now.
+This is 1995 in the parallel universe, one over from where we are now.

 With Cher’s (Silverstone) staggering fortune looming over her head, Clueless doesn’t wander into brat territory.
-Instead of seeking reasons to exploit bank accounts, she’s merely dumfounded at the thought of falling out of her father’s litigation success.
-There’s a difference between modern teenage junk food reality TV and what Clueless portrays, and therein lies the allure.
+Instead of seeking reasons to exploit bank accounts, she’s merely dumbfounded at falling out of her father’s financial success.
+There’s a difference between modern teenage junk food reality TV and what Clueless portrays; therein lies the allure.

 None of this points out that Clueless is legitimately funny, jabbing and poking at the ’90s era cliques to open the floodgates of comedic possibilities.
 Rich in warped dialogue and stringent about its attitude, the film is more than the surface may indicate.
 Losing a grip on your personal attention span means missing a clever word play, the heart of Clueless’ playfulness.
 It’s spunky and spirited, not unlike the ’90s era teen it represents… loosely at least.